Victoria Colliery Disasters

 At this time Victoria Colliery was owned by Swire & Lees and the underlooker was John Daniel Burton of Newton Wood.
 An underlooker was an official in charge of a mine, responsible to the undermanager and supervising the firemen.
 The underground steward and surveyor was Charles Turner.
 The coroner at the inquest was Mr Hudson.

-Roll of the seven miners who died on the 23 Feb 1848
+Roll of seven miners who died on the 23 Feb 1848 and of four known injured miners

 NameAgeComments